5 Best Virtual and Outsourced Accounting Services for Small Businesses in 2020

 - Worker credentials.
 Not all virtual bookkeepers are CPAs.
 But they should be highly trained, and you should be able to easily learn about their certifications and specializations either online or by contacting the company directly.

-Outsourced bookkeeping and accounting has changed a lot over the years—what once was a complicated and expensive process is now a cost-effective solution to handling your small-business financial tasks.
+Outsourced bookkeeping and accounting has changed a lot over the years.
+What was once a complicated and expensive process is now a cost-effective solution to handling your small-business financial tasks.
 With one of these reliable and reputable providers, you can stop wasting time in the weeds of managing your books and start spending time reaching your business goals.

 Would you rather perform in-house accounting?
 Check out our list of the year’s best accounting software for small businesses to get started.